gupta-sanskar/Chess/README.md

 # Chess
 Chess is a web application where a user can play chess online.
 It is created using Python with Django framework and Chess module written in python.

+Use Python version 3.5 or higher for chess module.

 Clone the repository or download zip.
 In your virtual environment run command